Constructing the relative Fukaya category: Introduction

 In general, the Fukaya category can only be defined over a ring containing $\Q$, because the moduli spaces of holomorphic discs may be orbifolds.
 The orbifold points arise when the holomorphic disc admits a nontrivial finite symmetry group.
 A smooth holomorphic disc won't have such a symmetry group; however in general the definition of the Fukaya category involves virtual counts over moduli spaces of stable discs.
 A stable disc may admit such a symmetry group, arising from symmetries of a spherical component.
 In order to define the Fukaya category over $\Z$, one must rule out the appearance of such spherical components in the moduli spaces.
 This can be done when the symplectic manifold is exact \cite{Seidel:FCPLT}, or more generally, spherically positive \cite{FO3:integers} (i.e., any $J$-holomorphic sphere $u$ with $c_1(u) \le 0$ is constant).

 In this paper we show that the relative Fukaya category can be defined over $\Z\power{\NE}$ when $(X,D)$ satisfies the non-negativity condition.
-This encompasses the important Calabi--Yau case ($c_1=0$), which is not spherically positive.
-The non-negativity condition ensures that all $J$-holomorphic spheres $u$ satisfy $c_1(u) \ge 0$.
+This encompasses the important Calabi--Yau case ($c_1=0$), which is not spherically positive unless the only $J$-holomorphic spheres are constant.
+The \textbf{(Semipositive$'$)} condition ensures that all $J$-holomorphic spheres $u$ satisfy $c_1(u) \ge 0$.
 The technique of ruling out such spheres in this case goes back to \cite{Hofer1995}: all relevant moduli spaces of holomorphic discs have dimension $\le 1$.
-Bubbling off a sphere with $c_1>0$ subtracts at least two from the dimension of the disc moduli space, leaving it with negative dimension and hence empty; on the other hand spheres with $c_1=0$ sweep out a space of codimension $4$, and hence generically avoid all one-dimensional moduli spaces of discs as they sweep out a space of dimension $3$.
+Bubbling off a sphere with $c_1>0$ subtracts at least two from the dimension of the disc moduli space, leaving it with negative dimension and hence empty; on the other hand spheres with $c_1=0$ sweep out a space of codimension $4$, and hence generically avoid all one-dimensional moduli spaces of discs as these sweep out a space of dimension $3$.

 \begin{rmk} A number of authors have studied Lagrangian Floer theory and homological mirror symmetry in finite characteristic in recent years, see e.g. \cite{Perutz2012,Lekili2015,Lekili2017,Lekili2020}.
-It has not possible to carry on this study for compact Calabi--Yau varieties of dimension $\ge 3$, because the available constructions of the Fukaya category relied on a characteristic-zero assumption (c.f. \cite{FO3,Sheridan:CY,Fukaya2017,CharestWoodward}).
+It has not been possible to carry on this study for compact Calabi--Yau varieties of dimension $\ge 3$, because the available constructions of the Fukaya category relied on a characteristic-zero assumption (cf. \cite{FO3,Sheridan:CY,Fukaya2017,CharestWoodward,VWX}).
 Our construction in this paper removes this obstacle. \end{rmk}

+\begin{rmk} Until recently, $\Z$-valued Gromov--Witten invariants were only defined under a semipositivity assumption analogous to ours here; the general definition was $\Q$-valued.
+Recently however, building on work of Abouzaid--McLean--Smith \cite{AMS21}, Bai--Xu \cite{BaiXu} have defined integer-valued genus-zero Gromov--Witten invariants of arbitrary compact symplectic manifolds. \end{rmk}